tgarg10/Blockchain-Database/README.md

 4. Scalability: Enable the system to scale as data requirements grow, ensuring the long-term viability of your blockchain database.

 ## Technology Stack
-Our Blockchain Database Project leverages the following technologies:
+The Blockchain Database Project leverages the following technologies:

 1. MySQL: A well-established relational database management system for efficient data storage and retrieval.